imagej/imagej.github.io/_pages/ImgLib2_Examples.md

 As the *target* needs to be an **IterableInterval**, it is more confined.
 This, however does not necessarily mean that it can only be an **Img** or a **View** that is not infinite.
 It simply means it has to be something that is iterable and not infinite, which for example also applies to sparse data (e.g. a list of locations and their values).

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example2c.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example2c.java' %}

 Example 3 - Writing generic algorithms
 --------------------------------------

 Examples 1 and 2 tried to introduce important tools you need in order to implement algorithms with ImgLib2.
-This example will show three generic implementations of algorithms computing the [ min/max](ImgLib2_Examples#Example_3a_-_Min/Max_search ), average as well as the center of mass.
+This example will show three generic implementations of algorithms computing the [ min/max](ImgLib2_Examples#Example_3a_-_Min/Max_search), average as well as the center of mass.

 The core idea is to implement algorithms as generic as possible in order to maximize code-reusability.
 In general, a good way to start is to think: *What are the minimal requirements in order to implement algorithm X?* This applies to all of the following three concepts: